 Within our practice, Drs.
 Hardison, Williams, and Martinelli perform obstetrical deliveries.
 We share call responsibilities, including deliveries, with some of the physicians of Durham Women’s Clinic.
 They are Drs.
 Gunter, Frenduto, Desai, Satterfield, Cavallini and Schreiber.
-Also available 24 hours and 7 days a week are our certified nurse midwives, Mary Ellen Lowry, Leigh Ann Joel, Stacie Diette, Allyson Michels, Cara Wolf, and Amy Dixon.
+Also available 24 hours and 7 days a week are our certified nurse midwives, Amy Dixon, Leigh Ann Joel, Allyson Michels, Lydia Schmittel, Stacie Diette, and Hannah Turnbull.

 Why does the staff wear blue jeans on Friday?

 Chapel Hill Ob/Gyn started “Jeans Day” in an ongoing effort to raise money for the fight against breast cancer.
 For the privilege of wearing their blue jeans to work on Fridays, our staff makes ongoing financial contributions to local organizations for breast cancer awareness and research.
 We invite you to join us in our efforts!

 How do I report a compliment or suggestion?